 Sprinkler readings become repeatable when the checked spots are visible.
 A flag can mark a gauge cup location, a sprinkler head, a dry edge, or the edge of a newly seeded patch.

 The fluorescent orange yard marking flags stand out near grass, mulch, and straw cover.
-The Swanson Tool FY15100 yellow marking flags give a second visible color for route notes, sprinkler heads, and short-term lawn checks.
+The Swanson Tool FY15100 yellow marking flags give a yellow cue for route notes, sprinkler heads, and short-term lawn checks.

 During head service, the Rain Bird PTC1 pull-up tool can hold a compatible pop-up stem while a nozzle or screen is checked.
 The Rain Bird HEVAN155PK nozzle pack keeps several adjustable nozzles ready for compatible spray-head zones.